dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/grants.md

 <div warehouse="Redshift">

-* Granting to / revoking from is only fully supported for Reshift users (not groups).
+* Granting to / revoking from is only fully supported for Redshift users (not groups).

 </div>